 You must try and reach an agreement with all those who share parental responsibility for the child before you seek an Order of the Court on the issue.
 If having attempted to reach an agreement you are unable to, then Prism Family Law can help either in negotiating upon the issue of the change of name proposed or alternatively by referring the parties to mediation with a view to the matter being resolved amicably.

 If you are able to agree to the change of name, then Prism Family Law can draft and have signed the necessary forms to permit the change of name to take place.
 We offer a fixed fee service for this work and comes with the guarantee that if any issue arises from the use of such deed then we do guarantee to make any additional alteration or amendments required at no additional cost to you.

 What if those with parental responsibility do not consent to the change of name?

-If having tried to reach an agreement with those who share parental responsibility for the child you are unable to reach a consensus on the issue then you can make an application to the Family Court for a specific issue order and the Family Court will consider the question of what the child should then be identified by.
+If having tried to reach an agreement with those who share parental responsibility for the child you are then unable to reach a consensus on the issue, then you can make an application to the Family Court for a specific issue order and the Family Court will consider the question of what the child should then be identified by.